Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Theoretical analysis

-Finally, we show that the theoretical analysis in Secs.~\ref{sec:COPcp_1} and \ref{sec:COPcp_2} can be generalized to the case of $T_h \neq T_c$.
+Finally, we show that the theoretical analysis in Sections \ref{sec:COPcp_1} and \ref{sec:COPcp_2} can be generalized to the case of $T_h \neq T_c$.
 We consider the case that the temperature difference of the heat baths $\delta T \equiv T_h-T_c$ is very small, and $\Delta t_{\text{sep}} \gg \tau_{\text{sep}}$ and $\Delta t_{\text{mix}} \gg \tau_{\text{mix}}$ are satisfied.
-The time evolution equations Eqs.~(\ref{225422_23Nov11}) and (\ref{225426_23Nov11}) in the mixing process hold even in this case, and we assume that the linear approximation in Eqs.~(\ref{014819_24Nov11}) and (\ref{014824_24Nov11}) is also valid.
-The boundary condition Eq.~(\ref{182332_12Dec13}) is unchanged, but Eq.~(\ref{085933_13Dec13}) should be changed to
+The time evolution equations (\ref{225422_23Nov11}) and (\ref{225426_23Nov11}) in the mixing process hold even in this case, and we assume that the linear approximation in equations~(\ref{014819_24Nov11}) and (\ref{014824_24Nov11}) is also valid.
+The boundary condition (\ref{182332_12Dec13}) is unchanged, but equation~(\ref{085933_13Dec13}) should be changed to

 The initial conditions of $T(x,t)$ and $x_A(x,t)$ in the mixing process are

 respectively.